 Organization

-The CAMELS simulations are organized into different suites, volumes, and sets depending on the code used to run them, their volume, and how the values of the cosmological parameters, the astrophysical parameters, and the initial random seeds are arranged.
-We refer the reader to General description for details on the number of simulations available per suite, volume, and set.
+The CAMELS simulations are organized into different suites, generations, and sets depending on the code used to run them, their volume, and how the values of the cosmological parameters, the astrophysical parameters, and the initial random seeds are arranged.
+We refer the reader to General description for details on the number of simulations available per suite, generation, and set.
 The following scheme shows the way data is organized:

 Suites